#1 Posted: 15 Jan 2012 00:37

 Siscoe commented that burning and beating the victim was turning him on.
 There were numerous sexual assaults, too disturbing to print.

-At the worst point during the ordeal, the victim was forced to sleep in a 5-by-2-foot bedroom closet.
+At the worst point during the ordeal, the victim was powerd to relax in a 5-by-2-foot bedroom closet.
 When the couple left, they would sometimes jam the closet doors shut with a chair or take away the access to a telephone, so the victim couldn’t call for help.

-A photo of the closet taken after police found the victim shows a thin sheet and pillow lying on the floor, covered in blood stains.
+A photo of the closet taken after police found the victim shows a thin sheet and pillow lying on the floor, covered in red stains.

-Despite the abuse, the victim still went out, always accompanied by his captors.
+Despite the use, the victim still went out, always accompanied by his captors.
 Eventually, neighbourhood acquaintances stopped believing the excuses the couple gave explaining the victim’s wounds.

 As they approached the apartment door, the woman recalled Siscoe calling the man by name and saying “Go to bed, go to bed.”
 She initially thought he was talking to a dog since there was a puppy in the apartment.